TheOdinProject/curriculum/advanced_html_css/accessibility/accessibility_auditing.md

 ### Accessibility auditing

 There are plenty of third-party tools to audit the accessibility of a web page, each with its own pros and cons.
 Here, we're only going to mention three of those tools.
 By getting into the habit of auditing your web pages, you'll be able to track down any outstanding a11y issues that you may have missed.
-Whether you decide to utilize one of these tools or any other auditing tool you prefer, you should only focus on fixing issues related to the concepts introduced in this lesson for now.
+Whether you decide to utilize one of these tools or any other auditing tool you prefer, you should only focus on fixing issues related to the concepts introduced in this portion of the curriculum for now.

 * [axe DevTools for Chrome](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) is an extension-based tool that returns a list of issues ranked by severity level, and will note any issues for you to manually check.